Esper89/Subnautica-TerrainPatcher/README.md

 To install Terrain Patcher, just extract the zip file and place the `TerrainPatcher` folder into your `BepInEx/plugins` folder.

-To install a `.optoctreepatch` file, place it in the `TerrainPatcher/patches` folder.
+To install a `.optoctreepatch` file manually, place it in the `TerrainPatcher/patches` folder.
+You can place a terrain patch anywhere in the `BepInEx/plugins` folder or any subfolder and it will still be loaded.

 You can specify a custom load order for `.optoctreepatch` files by writing the file names (without the extensions) into the `load-order.txt` file.